speed1313/goindexSearch/README.md

 # Features
 - You can use grep or custom vet tool.
+- You can search for all packages in https://index.golang.org/index.
+(Currently only the default obtainable packages can be explored)
 # How to use
 - Install vettool you want to use.
 ```